Canada with Rocky Mountaineer

 - 3 nts Mount Royal Hotel, Banff National Park - Heritage room

 - 2 nts Chelsea Hotel, Toronto - in a Cheslea room

 - Experience one of the greatest train journeys in the world – the luxurious Rocky Mountaineer on a journey from Vancouver to Banff

 - An opportunity to visit both Western and Eastern Canada on one holiday

 - Enjoy the spectacular Rockies scenery in Banff

-- Flights to Vancouver and returning from Calgary via Toronto with Air Canada, accommodation throughout, Shared shuttle transfer transfer from Banff to Calgary Airport and prepayable taxes.
-Includes 23kg hold luggage.
+- Flights to Vancouver and returning from Calgary via Toronto with Air Canada, accommodation throughout, shared transfer from Banff to Calgary Airport and prepayable taxes.
+Travel: 24 Apr 2020

 - This holiday is ATOL protected 2713

 in a Sutton room